 If you’d prefer to have more help building and managing your portfolio, you might enlist the assistance of a robo-advisor.
-Ally Invest’s Managed Portfolios utilize human expertise and technology to create an investment portfolio that reflects your goals.
+Ally Invest’s Robo Portfolios utilize human expertise and technology to create an investment portfolio that reflects your goals.

 What types of investment portfolios are there?

 Different levels of risk tolerance, investment goals, and value can be reflected in the makeup of your portfolio.
 Here are a few common types you might consider: